-At Doyle Research, Lee researches the evolution of intelligent networks: SDN, OPEX and COTS.
+At Doyle Research, Lee researched the evolution of intelligent networks: SDN, OPEX and COTS.
 The intelligent network (both enterprise and telecom) is a critical part of the overall IT infrastructure.
 It requires scalability, reliability, security, quality of service, programmability and manageability.

 Previously, Lee Doyle was the group vice president in charge of IDC's network infrastructure and security groups, including enterprise and data center networks, telecommunications equipment, security and infrastructure services research.
 In that capacity, he provided market analysis, research and consulting services on next-generation network requirements and opportunities to IDC's IT, network equipment, communications service providers and Fortune 1000 clients.